 You cannot go wrong with either properties, but we prefer the Falhumaafushi for a few reasons.
 The hotel is much smaller than Dhigurah, so it feels more intimate and boutique-y.
 There seem to be more adults on the Falhumaafushi side and Dhigurah caters a bit more to families.
 The two hotels have virtually the same facilities, so I would recommend selecting your property based on the room type you’re able to get in your budget.

-Disclaimer: We were hosted by The Residence Maldives.
-The opinions expressed do not represent the hotel’s opinions.
+Disclaimer: We were hosted by The Residence on a media stay.
+Please know the opinions expressed are all our own and may not reflect the hotel’s own views.